rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 3. Some consideration of what it means to make comparisons between texts and corpora in this way along side the way any one of our critics has made - or implied - comparisons between texts or corpora/groups of texts.

+Post it to our Known site and tag with #assignment8.

 ### Extra credit for non-CS people